ifnesi/pydatagen/readme.md

   --iterations ITERATIONS
-                        Number of messages to be sent --interval INTERVAL   Max interval between messages (in milliseconds) --silent              Do not display results on screen (not applicable in dry-run mode)
+                        Number of messages to be sent --interval INTERVAL   Max interval between messages (in milliseconds) --config-filename CONFIG_FILENAME
+                        Select config filename for additional configuration, such as credentials (files must be inside the folder config/)
+  --kafka-section KAFKA_SECTION
+                        Section in the config file related to the Kafka cluster --sr-section SR_SECTION
+                        Section in the config file related to the Schema Registry --silent              Do not display results on screen (not applicable to dry-run mode)
   </span>
 </pre>